straut12/sj4u-gh/_pages/ref/linux/sharing.md

 Here are the steps I follow.

 Either before or right after installing my OS I reserve free space for the backup partitions (If working in Linux I use Gnome-disk-utility)
 * Dual boot systems are easier (windows and Linux distros).
 You can boot into Windows or another Linux distro, leaving the primary OS unmounted and "shrink" or "resize" the hard drive.
-This gives you free space to create separate backup partions.
+This gives you free space to create separate backup partitions.
 * Single or sole Linux OS install is a little more work since it's harder to "resize" the primary drive.
 After installing the Linux distro I boot up 'live' from the USB stick and use "gnome-disks" to immediately shrink the primary disk and free up space.
 * Raspberry Pi - Since the hard drive is a micro SD card you can easily use a USB adapter with another PC.
-​Once I have "Free Space" I create these three Partions
+​Once I have "Free Space" I create these three Partitions
 * Note - I use "gnome-disks" for creating partitions.
 * 15GB partition for GoogleDrive that is sync'd with overGrive.
 This holds all my personal files.
 * 45-90GB partition for Google Drive Backups.